int19h/jbomohi/dict/ansu/comments.md

 to the ismu form "ansu", I could instead assign to that meaning some a-priori form, i.e. a so-called {blalalavla}. :)

+## 2021-04-12T06:08:26Z — ues (comment 3671, in reply to 3670)

+Re: Methodology?

+Ilmen wrote:
+> I hadn't thought of {jansu} and {ransu} at all when chosing {ansu} as the
+> word form; if people find it annoying that several gismu could correspond
+> to the ismu form "ansu", I could instead assign to that meaning some
+> a-priori form, i.e. a so-called {blalalavla}. :)

+Interesting.
+I suppose you're aware of the rafsi for zi'o being "zil".
+So zildansu would be equivalent, though not as brief, and could be applied to any other gismu for that matter.